litestar-org/litestar/docs/usage/7-middleware/1-using-middleware/0-using-middleware-intro.md

 # Using Middleware

-A middleware in Starlite is any callable that receives at least one kwarg called `app` and returns an `ASGIApp`.
-Since these terms are somewhat daunting, lets parse what this means: an `ASGIApp` is nothing but an async function that receives the
-ASGI primitives - `scope`, `receive` and `send` - and either calls the next `ASGIApp` or returns a response / handles the websocket connection.
+A middleware in Starlite is any callable that receives at least one kwarg called `app` and returns an [`ASGIApp`][starlite.types.ASGIApp].
+Since these terms are somewhat daunting, lets parse what this means: an `ASGIApp` is nothing but an async function that receives the ASGI primitives - `scope`, `receive` and `send` - and either calls the next `ASGIApp` or returns a response / handles the websocket connection.

 For example, the following function can be used as a middleware because it receives the `app` kwarg and returns an `ASGIApp`: